AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

 Enter your partner's name:
  Julia

-Yelling your name: JONATHAN
+Yelling your name: Samantha
-Whispering your partner's name: julia
+Whispering your partner's name: Russell
-Your name in Pig Latin: onathanjay
+Your name in Pig Latin: amanthaSay
-Your partner's name in Pig Latin: uliajay
+Your partner's name in Pig Latin: ussellray
-Your team name is Jonalia
+Your team name is Samaell
 ```
 _______________________________________________________________________________________________________________